(For Product Managers) Fundamentals of LLM and Understanding LLM-Based Service Planning

 Topics Covered: Improving readability, function separation, removing duplication, OOP conversion, immutability, performance improvement.

-Topics Covered: Unit & integration testing, exception cases, mock/stub, TDD style, coverage expansion.
+Topics Covered: Unit & integration testing, edge cases, mock/stub, TDD style, expanding coverage.

-Key Topics: Automating comments, API documentation, README, and change logs.
+Core Topics: Automating comments, API documentation, README, and change history.

-Covered in class: Function comments, docstring, JSDoc/TSDoc, technical blogs, API documentation, change history summaries.
+Classes Covered: Function comments, docstrings, JSDoc/TSDoc, technical blogs, API documentation, change history summaries.

-Core Topic: Automation of conversion between languages and frameworks.
+Core Topic: Automating conversions between languages and frameworks.

 Key Topic: Applying consistent code style.